Mobility Poverty Challenge: How do we prevent people’s exclusion in our mobility system?

 What is the result of the project?

-This challenge revolves around value for the public, as its aim is to increase access to mobility methods for those who experience a lack of.
+This challenge revolves around value for the public, as its aim is to increase access to our mobility system for those who experience a lack of.
 Continuation of research on this subject will amplify the struggles and needs of citizens regarding travel behavior, and it will help enforce links between citizen initiatives and policy makers.

 Who initiated the project and which organizations are involved?